Queensland Government's response

 Spirometry is a lung function test that measures airflow from the lungs and is used, along with chest X-rays and other techniques, to identify possible indicators of coal mine dust lung disease (CMDLD).

-- Standards for spirometry training (PDF, 280KB)
+- Standards for spirometry training courses (PDF, 368KB)

 These standards have been developed in consultation with Australian and international experts.
 They detail what is required when providing X-ray imaging services to Queensland coal mine workers, including requirements for qualifications, imaging equipment and software, image acquisition and quality control systems.